-Focusing on effective websites, not businesses
+Focusing on effective online engagement, not businesses

-Help us all learn and improve
+Vote to help us all learn and improve

 Some examples of what we are looking for: